Find Grad Schools

 13 Yearly Graduations

 Texas State University is the 15th most popular school in the nation for students seeking a graduate certificate in communication & journalism.
 Roughly 37,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,606 per year, while in-state graduate students, on average, pay $7,147 per year.
 During the most recent year for which we have data, 13 people received their graduate certificate in communication & journalism from Texas State.
-Around 50% of these students were from an underrepresented racial-ethnic group, and 88% were women.
-Those who complete their graduate certificate in communication & journalism at Texas State University make a median salary of 42,081.
+Of these students, 67% were women and 33% were members of underrepresented racial-ethnic groups.

 #15